FREE USA SHIPPING ON ORDERS $40+

 Outdoor Guitars are the only instruments made with composite polycarbonate.
 Most plastic instruments use ABS (Acrylonitrile Butadiene Styrene), which is much easier to mold than high-performance polymers like polycarbonate, requiring 2/3 less tonnage than is required to mold an Outdoor Guitar.

 Unfortunately, ABS is much softer than polycarbonate, so it doesn’t have ideal acoustic properties and won’t retain their shape in high temperatures.
 It’s not recommended leaving an ABS instrument in a hot car during the summer.
 Competing instruments are molded with ABS because the cost of raw materials are many times less expensive than polycarbonate reinforced with glass and carbon fibers.
 As far as we know, all ABS plastic ukuleles are made overseas.
-Outdoor Guitars are injection molded in Washington State and assembled in Bend, Oregon.
+Outdoor Guitars are injection molded and assembled in Corvallis, Oregon.

 Like traditional instruments, our composite polycarbonate frets will begin to show some wear over time.
 It may take years before any wear shows.
 It all depends on how often the instrument is played, and the amount of string pressure used.
 You can reduce the wear by adding a lubricant to the frets.
 D'Addario makes friction remover lubricants for this purpose.